Jared Waerea-Hargreaves: Early years

-Playing career
+Club career

+Manly Warringah Sea Eagles

 Waerea-Hargreaves was signed by the Manly-Warringah Sea Eagles recruitment manager, Noel Cleal, despite never having played rugby league.

 Waerea-Hargreaves played in the Sea Eagles NYC team in 2008 and 2009.

-2009

 Waerea-Hargreaves made his NRL debut against the Brisbane Broncos in round 9, playing off the interchange bench in the Sea Eagles 22–20 win at Suncorp Stadium.
 In his next match, in round 15, Waerea-Hargreaves scored his first NRL career try in the Sea Eagles 20–14 victory over the Canberra Raiders at Brookvale Oval.
 Waerea-Hargreaves played 6 matches and scored a try during the season.
 He was also named in the Toyota Cup team of the year.

-He was selected as part of the New Zealand national rugby league team Four Nations squad and made his debut against Tonga.
-Waerea-Hargreaves scored two tries against France in the Kiwis 62–12 win at Stade Ernest Wallon.
+Sydney Roosters

 2010

 Waerea-Hargreaves joined the Sydney Roosters in 2010 on a three-year deal.
-He was selected to play for New Zealand from the interchange bench in the ANZAC Test, in their 12–8 loss.
 In week 1 of the finals, against Wests Tigers, Waerea-Hargreaves was on a receiving end of big hit from Simon Dwyer.
 The Roosters won 19–15 in golden point extra time due to a Shaun Kenny-Dowall 70-metre intercept try.
 Waerea-Hargreaves played off the interchange bench in the 2010 NRL Grand Final, losing 32–8 to the St George-Illawarra Dragons.
 He played in 19 matches for the Roosters in 2010.
-Waerea-Hargreaves played a match for New Zealand in the Four Nations, a 76–12 victory over Papua New Guinea.

 2011

 In round 25, against the Cronulla-Sutherland Sharks, Waerea-Hargreaves scored his first club try for the Roosters in the 36–25 win at the SFS.
 He played in 21 matches and scored a try for the season.
-Waerea-Hargreaves was selected in the New Zealand Four Nations squad.

 2012

 On 6 February, Waerea-Hargreaves played for the NRL All Stars on the interchange bench in the 28–12 win over the Indigenous All Stars.

 He played in 23 matches and scored 3 tries in 2012.
-Waerea-Hargreaves played off the interchange bench in the October test against Australia.

 2013

-For the 2013 ANZAC Test, Waerea-Hargreaves played for New Zealand at prop in their 32–12 loss.
 In round 9, he copped a 5-week suspension after being sent off for a head tackle against the Sea Eagles.
-Waerea-Hargreaves played prop in the grand final against the Sea Eagles, the Roosters winning 26–18.
+Waerea-Hargreaves played prop in his second grand final against the Sea Eagles, the Roosters winning 26–18.
 Waerea-Hargreaves played in 21 matches and scored a try in the Roosters' successful season.